heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 ## Sign in to GitHub

-Next, you need to sign in to your GitHub.com account.
+Next, you need to sign in to your GitHub account.

 1. Once the download is complete, open the application on your computer.